bkryza/clang-uml/README.md

 [![Coverage](https://codecov.io/gh/bkryza/clang-uml/branch/master/graph/badge.svg)](https://codecov.io/gh/bkryza/clang-uml)
 [![Version](https://img.shields.io/badge/version-0.3.0-blue)](https://github.com/bkryza/clang-uml/releases)

-`clang-uml` is an automatic C++ to UML class, sequence and package diagram generator, driven by YAML configuration files.
+`clang-uml` is an automatic C++ to UML class, sequence, package and include diagram generator, driven by YAML configuration files.
 The main idea behind the project is to easily maintain up-to-date diagrams within a code-base or document legacy code.
 The configuration file or files for `clang-uml` define the type and contents of each generated diagram.